sodadata/docs/soda/integrate-alation.md

 In a dataset page in Alation, in the **Overview** tab, users have the opportunity to click links to directly access Soda Cloud to scrutinize data quality details; see image below.
 * Under the **Soda DQ Overview** heading in Alation, click **Open in Soda** to access the dataset page in Soda Cloud.
-* Under the **Dataset Level Monitors** heading in Alation, click the title of any monitor to access the monitor info page in Soda Cloud.
+* Under the **Dataset Level Monitors** heading in Alation, click the title of any monitor to access the check info page in Soda Cloud.

 ![alation-figure-1-2](/assets/images/alation-figure-1-2.png){:height="600px" width="600px"}